joshua-glazer/BalanceBot/README.md

 ﻿## Welcome to the BalanceBot homepage

-This project is part of the class 8358: Mechatronics II at Polytechnique Montreal.
+This project is part of the class MEC8358: Mechatronics II at Polytechnique Montreal.
 It's part of the mechatronics orientation for mechanical engineering students.
+The goal of the project is to understand how to build and design a mechatronic system, notably in the choice of system parameters, dynamic system modelling, motor control, PID tuning, and microcontroller programming.

+Two-wheel balancing robots have become quite popular in the past few years, so we will be borrowing our ideas from previous projects and research papers.
+I will link to them sometime soon.

 ### Project Components